porcej/a911client/README.md

 ### Prerequisites

-This module is designed to work with `Python 3.4+`.  `Python 2` may work, your milage may very.
+This module is designed to work with `Python 3.6+`.  `Python 2` may work, your milage may very.
 The `requirements.txt` file contains the required libraries.

 ```
-python3.4+
-$pip install -r requirements.txt
+python3.6+
 ```

 ### Optional Prerequisites